s4imu/Cypress---Mentoria-Guardi-o-da-Qualidade-PRO/README.md

 # Cypress---Mentoria-Guardi-o-da-Qualidade-PRO

 Quality Guardian Mentorship PRO cypress module repository offered by Lumestack.
-This project utilize Cypress to automate the testing of a login feature and user update feature.
+This project utilize Cypress to automate the testing of a login feature and user update feature of [Orange HRM](https://opensource-demo.orangehrmlive.com/web/index.php/auth/login).
 Cypress is a JS-based E2E testing framework that allows developers to write tests and execute then in a real browser.

 ## Instalation